Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

-to count polygons weighted by $\#(\d_{\g_j}(\psi)\cap \lambda_s)\#(\d_{\g_k}(\psi)\cap \lambda_t)$.
+to count polygons weighted by $\#(\d_{\dt_j}(\psi)\cap \lambda_s)\#(\d_{\dt_k}(\psi)\cap \lambda_t)$.
 Next, we define

-to also count curves weighted by $\#(\d_{\g_j}(\psi)\cap \lambda_2)\#(\d_{\g_j}(\psi)\cap \lambda_1)$.
+to also count curves weighted by $\#(\d_{\dt_j}(\psi)\cap \lambda_2)\#(\d_{\dt_j}(\psi)\cap \lambda_1)$.
 Finally, we define

-We claim that these satisfy a certain associativity relation.
+We claim that these satisfy a slightly restricted version of the $A_\infty$-associativity relation.
 Instead of showing an $A_\infty$-associativity relation on all tuples, we will show that associativity is satisfied on only some generators.
 We will show that associativity holds on tuples of the form

 whenever $j<k$ and $t\neq s$.
 Additionally, we will show that the associativity relations also hold on